-The main Johnson & Wales University Library facility in Providence occupies the first two floors of The Yena Center at 111 Dorrance Street.
+The main JWU University Library facility in Providence occupies the first two floors of the Yena Center at 111 Dorrance Street.
 It houses the largest of the University Library Network's book, periodical and audiovisual resource collections, as well as the administrative offices of the university dean of libraries.
 Other resources include access to numerous online databases, computer workstations, group study rooms, private study carrels, soft seating, an electronic classroom and wireless Internet connectivity throughout the facility.
-During the academic year the library's hours are Monday through Thursday, 7:30 a.m. to midnight; Friday, 7:30 a.m. to 8 p.m.; Saturday, 9 a.m. to 7 p.m.; and Sunday, 11 a.m. to midnight.
-Professional reference services are available Monday through Thursday, 8 a.m. to 10 p.m.; Friday and Saturday, 8 a.m. to 7 p.m.; and Sunday, 11 a.m. to 10 p.m.
-Please note that schedules are subject to change during exam weeks, term breaks, holidays and over the summer.
+During the academic year the library's hours are Monday through Thursday, 8 a.m. to midnight; Friday, 8 a.m. to 6 p.m.; Saturday, 9 a.m. to 6 p.m.; and Sunday, noon to midnight.
+Professional reference services are available Monday through Thursday, 8 a.m. to 10 p.m.; Friday and Saturday, 9 a.m. to 6 p.m.; and Sunday, noon to 10 p.m.
+Please note that schedules are subject to change during term breaks, holidays and over the summer.

-Library collections and services at the Providence Harborside Campus are located in The Friedman Center at 321 Harborside Boulevard and primarily support the curricula for the College of Culinary Arts and the School of Education, with ancillary resources available for the Alan Shawn Feinstein Graduate School.
+Library collections and services at the Providence Harborside Campus are located in The Friedman Center at 299 Harborside Boulevard and primarily support the curricula for the College of Culinary Arts and the School of Education, with ancillary resources available for the Alan Shawn Feinstein Graduate School.
 Like its downcity affiliate, this facility provides access to online databases, computer workstations, group study rooms and wireless Internet connectivity, as well as numerous books, periodicals and audiovisual resources.
 In addition, this library holds an important collection numbering in the thousands of restaurant menus from around the world.
-Hours of operation during the academic year are Monday through Thursday, 8 a.m. to midnight; Friday, 9 a.m. to 10 p.m.; Saturday, 9 a.m. to 7 p.m.; and Sunday, 11 a.m. to midnight.
-Professional reference services are available Monday through Thursday, 8 a.m. to 10 p.m.; Friday and Saturday, 9 a.m. to 6 p.m.; and Sunday, 11 a.m. to 10 p.m.
+Hours of operation during the year are Monday through Thursday, 8 a.m. to midnight; Friday, 9 a.m. to 10 p.m.;

+Saturday, 9 a.m. to 6 p.m.; and Sunday, noon to midnight.
+Professional reference services are available Monday through Thursday, 8 a.m. to 10 p.m.; Friday and Saturday, 9 a.m. to 6 p.m.; and Sunday, noon to 10 p.m.